harvard-library/inscriptio/README.md

 * Making some of the presentation layer themeable (logo, colors, etc)
 * Replacing NicEdit with something more modern
 * Smarter handling of static content per instance (currently handled by the Message class) would be nice.
-* Any sort of theming, logo replacement, etc.

 These are just the tip of the iceberg - there's plenty of work to go around ;-)